Pranav69-st/Electricity-Analysis/README.md

 <h3 align="left">Languages and Tools:</h3>
 <p align="left"> <a href="https://www.microsoft.com/en-us/sql-server" target="_blank" rel="noreferrer"> <img src="https://www.svgrepo.com/show/303229/microsoft-sql-server-logo.svg" alt="mssql" width="40" height="40"/> </a> <a href="https://www.mysql.com/" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/mysql/mysql-original-wordmark.svg" alt="mysql" width="40" height="40"/> </a> <a href="https://pandas.pydata.org/" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/2ae2a900d2f041da66e950e4d48052658d850630/icons/pandas/pandas-original.svg" alt="pandas" width="40" height="40"/> </a> <a href="https://www.python.org" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/python/python-original.svg" alt="python" width="40" height="40"/> </a> <a href="https://seaborn.pydata.org/" target="_blank" rel="noreferrer"> <img src="https://seaborn.pydata.org/_images/logo-mark-lightbg.svg" alt="seaborn" width="40" height="40"/> </a> </p>

+## Electricity Access Post-2000s: Comparative Analysis
+Collaborated on a project to analyze the access to electricity across countries post-2000s, using multiple Json files containing raw data and metadata.

+## Development Process
+The development process included the following steps:

+## Data Collection: Collected data from multiple sources and merged them into a single dataset using Python.
+Problem and Objectives: Defined the problem statement and objectives to be achieved through the analysis.
+Manipulation: Cleaned and transformed the dataset using Python to ensure consistency and removed any discrepancies.
+Analysis: Conducted a comparative analysis of electricity access in different countries, compared country performance with the world average, and determined the count of countries with more than seventy-five per cent rural electricity access.

+## Insights
+Through the analysis, we uncovered interesting data insights related to access to electricity across countries post-2000s.
+We found that the countries with the highest rural electricity access were primarily located in Europe and Central Asia.
+Additionally, we identified the countries with the lowest electricity access, such as Afghanistan and other countries

+## Dependencies
+To run this project, you will need the following dependencies:

+- Microsoft SQL Server
+- SSMS
+- Excel
+- Python 3.x or above

+## Future Work
+In the future, we plan to expand our analysis to include more recent data and additional metrics for comparison.
+We also aim to create visualizations to make the insights more accessible to a wider audience.

+Contact Information
+If you have any questions or feedback about this project, please contact me from the above information.

 <p><img align="left" src="https://github-readme-stats.vercel.app/api/top-langs?username=pranav69-st&show_icons=true&locale=en&layout=compact" alt="pranav69-st" /></p>

 <p>&nbsp;<img align="center" src="https://github-readme-stats.vercel.app/api?username=pranav69-st&show_icons=true&locale=en" alt="pranav69-st" /></p>